Curious about the roles and responsibilities of a construction project manager?

 - Helping you identify and appoint the most suitable design consultants – architects, engineers, landscape architects, etc.

-- Preparing and administering the contracts to be issued to the project architects and engineers.
+- Preparing and administering the contracts to be issued to project architects and engineers in Kenya.

 - Guiding you on the roles and expectations of all the stakeholders who’ll be engaged throughout the project.